 The Use of Face Masks and Shields at Work

 First Victoria’s Chief Health Officer Dr Brett Sutton recommended that face coverings be used to reduce community transmission of COVID-19.
 Then, on July 19, this advice changed: as numbers of new infections in Victoria continued to rise at an alarming rate, the Premier of Victoria, Daniel Andrews announced a number of new restrictions for Melbourne and the Mitchell Shire Council, which are currently in lockdown, and only allowed to leave their homes for four reasons: shopping for essential food and supplies, care and caregiving, exercise, and study and work, if they can’t do it from home.
 On August 2, the government announced that Melbourne would be under Stage 4 restrictions, and the rest of the state would be put under Stage 3 restrictions.
+As of September 27, there has been some relaxation of restrictions in Melbourne, but there are still many in place.
 (Read more)

-This means that everyone in Victoria must now wear a face covering or mask when leaving the home - and they can only leave the home for one of four permitted reasons.
+This means that everyone in Victoria must now wear a face covering or mask when leaving the home - and they can only leave the home for one of the permitted reasons.

 This has raised a number of questions about what this means for the use of face masks and other face coverings at work.